 Hence, it becomes necessary to get rid of them immediately, though they do not harm your indoor plants or the soil directly.
 Here are the most effective ways to do so:

-Without any internal bones and having legs emerging from their body segments, these white soil mites are scavengers and feed on the organic rotting matter.
+Without any internal bones and having legs emerging from their body segments, these white soil bugs are scavengers and feed on the organic rotting matter.
 This includes leaves, moss, wood, dead plants, fungi, algae, dead insects, tiny worms, etc. Mites have also been observed on the leaves stuck in your gutters or on the roof.
 You can get your house mite free if you install the best gutter guards and keep your roof neat and clean.
 In fact, these soil critters will leave your house the soonest they find no more food available to them.
 They will crawl out to some other house.
 However, if you cannot bear their sight in your potted plants, try the following easy-going methods to do away with them.

-Take your indoor potted plants outdoor and remove their topsoil to take away all the food, like decaying material or rotting leaves, related to the soil mites.
+Take your indoor potted plants outdoors and remove their topsoil to take away all the food, like decaying material or rotting leaves, related to the soil mites.
 Replacing this top part with fresh topsoil will force all the soil mites to migrate from your house.
 If you do this process inside, mites are likely to move fast to the cracks and crevasses of your house.

 Pro Tip: How To Get Rid Of Termites In Walls